Generic name: vestronidase alfa [ ves-TRON-i-dase-AL-fa ]

 a lung disease or breathing problems.

-Mepsevii is injected into a vein through an IV.
+Mepsevii is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 About 30 to 60 minutes before each injection, you will be given other medications to help prevent a serious allergic reaction.